pedrojunqueira/da-100/README.md

 	- SSRS
 	- Excel

-- Dashboard alerts give you alett if a visual data reach a certain threshold and it can ONLY be applied to the following visuals
+- Dashboard alerts give you alert if a visual data reach a certain threshold and it can ONLY be applied to the following visuals
 	- KPI
 	- Cards
 	- Gauge